REVIEWED BY NUMBERDYSLEXIA’S EXPERT PANEL ON JUNE 04, 2020

 Write and revise is the mantra that not just people with dyscalculia but every student must follow.
-It may look time consuming but the conceptual clarification and long term retention definitely worth it.
+It may look time-consuming but the conceptual clarification and long term retention definitely worth it.
 Just write whatever you’ve been taught.
-Discuss with your friends, peers or any guardian about it.
-Explore ideas, concepts and opinions around it.
+Discuss with your friends, peers, or any guardian about it.
+Explore ideas, concepts, and opinions around it.
 Sum it up and revise what you just did.
-You can make side notes for more clarification in future.
+You can make side notes for more clarification in the future.

 4. Stepwise instructions:

 Instructions related to maths problems must be written in steps on board.
 How did we reach the solution to this equation?
 How did we apply BODMAS?
-Everything from the question number to the solution must written in clear and stepwise manner.
-Divide the problems in subsets to teach it better.
+Everything from the question number to the solution must be written in a clear and stepwise manner.
+Divide the problems into subsets to teach it better.
 One concept must be followed at a time.
-Complex mathematical problems generally require jumping logics and concepts to get the desired result.
-In such problems, clear instructions mst be provided before hand of what is going to followed.
+Complex mathematical problems generally require jumping logic and concepts to get the desired result.
+In such problems, clear instructions must be provided beforehand of what is going to followed.